-- Instruction expenses increased by \$1,839,183 or 8.2% in FY22 over FY21.
-This increase was primarily due to increases in contracted faculty expenses and increase in uncollectible accounts expense as compared to the prior year.
-These increases were mitigated by favorable adjustment in pension and OPEB actuarial estimates in FY22. - Academic support increased by \$415,668 or 4.9%, in FY22 over FY21 expenses.
-Contributing to this increase was an increase in fulltime salaries as the College filled high level positions that were vacant in FY21 and an increase in health services program supplies and materials funded by private and state supported grants.
-These increases were mitigated by change in pension and OPEB actuarial estimates in this category and a decrease in part-time employees. - Student support services increased in FY22 by \$721,913 or 7.5% over the prior year.
-This increase was primarily due to expenses related to faculty stipends for converting curriculum to new modalities and additional part-time employee expenses funded by the Supporting Urgent Community College Equity through Student Services fund, (SUCCESS).
-This increase was mitigated by a favorable adjustment to the pension and OPEB actuarial estimates for FY22. - The scholarships and fellowships category represents student aid including federal, state, and private awards that was not used to pay tuition and fees and refunded to students.
-Expenses increased in FY22 by \$239,302 or 8.2% over FY21.
-The increase can be attributed to an increase in state and federal student awards. - Operation and maintenance of plant expenses decreased by \$363,011 or 7.5% in FY22 over FY21 primarily due to favorable pension and OPEB actuarial adjustments, but also decreases in space rental and increased capital expenses.
-These decreases were balanced by an increase in food service costs due to the reopening of the cafeterias on both campuses. - Institutional support expenses decreased in FY22 by \$118,001 or 1.4% primarily due to favorable pension and OPEB actuarial adjustments.
+- Instruction expenses increased by \$1,467,548 or 6.1% in FY23 over FY22.
+This increase was primarily due to increases of expenditures towards Career Pathways educational assistant, tuition relief, instructional supplies and equipment, and salary expense.
+These increases were mitigated by favorable adjustment in pension and OPEB actuarial estimates in FY23 over FY22. - Academic support decreased by \$290,261 or 3.3%, in FY23 over FY22 primarily due to a decrease in the expense for use of contracted employees and favorable changes in pension and OPEB actuarial estimates in FY23 over FY22. - Student support services increased in FY23 by \$608,800 or 5.9% over the prior year.
+This increase was primarily the result of an increase in grant expenditures to sub-recipient public entities and increase in payroll related expenditures which were partially mitigated by a favorable adjustment to the pension and OPEB actuarial estimates for FY23 over FY22. - The scholarships and fellowships category represents student aid including federal, state, and private awards that was not used to pay tuition and fees and refunded to students.
+Expenses increased slightly in FY23 by \$40,592 or 1.3%. - Operation and maintenance of plant increased by \$409,683 or 9.2% in FY23 over FY22 primarily due to increased capital expenses and cafeteria subsidies in place in FY23. - Institutional support increased in FY23 over FY22 by \$1,187,591 or 14.4% primarily due to increases in payroll related and office and administrative expenditures partially mitigated by the changes in pension and OPEB actuarial adjustments.

-Non-operating revenues and expenses, including capital appropriations, increased by \$9,802,352 or 22.7% in FY22 over FY21.
-The College recognized \$13,714,922 in HEERF funding in the current year, an increase of \$6,720,845 over the prior year.
-In addition, the College saw an increase in state support through unrestricted and restricted appropriations for payroll and non-capital expenses in the amount of \$4,329,932.
-State supported capital expenses funded through the Commonwealth's Division of Capital Asset Management and Maintenance ("DCAMM") decreased over the prior year by \$1,317,927.
+Non-operating revenues and expenses, including capital appropriations, decreased by \$7,817,193 or 14.8% in FY23 over FY22.
+The College recognized \$4,783,692 in HEERF funding in the current year, a sizable decrease of \$9,208,848 over the prior year, which accounts for the majority of the decrease.

-The Commonwealth's fringe benefits provided for employees on the Commonwealth's payroll increased in FY22 by \$562,024 or 6.5% to \$9,191,725 compared to \$8,629,702 in FY21.
+The Commonwealth's fringe benefits provided for employees on the Commonwealth's payroll increased in FY23 by \$1,191,134 or 13.0% to \$10,382,859 compared to \$9,191,725 in FY22.
 The increase is primarily the result of additional payroll funded through restricted and grant state appropriations.
-In FY22, the fringe benefit and payroll tax rate combined was 39.88% an increase of 4.1% over the same rate applied in FY21 of 36.38%.